Arshiatmi/kms/README.md

 # KMS
-This Is KMS Library That Created For Python.
-Its For Hackers That Need To Create A PowerFul Tool!
-Because Its Contains Lots Of Things That Hackers Need.
+This Is KMS Library That Created For Hackers In Python Language.
+Its For Someone Who Need To Create A PowerFul Tool!
+Because Its Contains Lots Of Things That Hackers Need And Want...

 This Is Information Gathering Part Tools:
 1. Get (A) Records